 Partitioned queues and topics

-Partitioned queues and topics are not supported in Premium Messaging.
+Partitioned queues and topics aren't supported in Premium Messaging.
 For more information about partitioning, see Partitioned queues and topics.

-Because Premium messaging runs in a completely isolated run-time environment, express entities are not supported in Premium namespaces.
+Because Premium messaging runs in an isolated run-time environment, express entities aren't supported in Premium namespaces.
 For more information about the express feature, see the QueueDescription.EnableExpress property.